misiektoja/lol_monitor/docs/index.md

 lol_monitor --setup
 ```

-The wizard asks for the target, authentication, polling intervals and optional notifications.
+The wizard asks for the Riot ID and region, the Riot API key and optional notifications.
 Review the settings before saving them.
-See [Setup & First Run](setup-and-first-run.md) for the service-specific steps.
+See [Setup & First Run](setup-and-first-run.md) for how to get the Riot API key and the region codes.

-For the manual single-file method, dependencies and upgrade commands, see [Installation](installation.md).
+For the manual single-file method, optional dependencies and upgrade commands, see [Installation](installation.md).

+<a id="features"></a>
 ## Features

 ### 🔍 Match Tracking